 - If a lot of credit checks have been performed on you in a short period of time.

-- If you have ever been bankrupt or have any county court judgements, (CCJs), decrees, IVAs or any other court debt orders against you.
+- If you have ever been Sequestrated or have any decrees, IVAs or any other court debt orders against you.

 Could I get credit during a Trust Deed?